thechangelog/changelog.com/VIBE.md

 - Sentry CLI for addressing exceptions (small scale)
 - Honeycomb CLI for exploring and addressing user-facing issues (large scale)
-- gh CLI for interacting with issues, loading PR data, etc.
 - Zulip CLI for learning what the users are asking for

 The blueprint improves every time it's used.
 That's the [Kaizen